 Have FirstEnergy's shares ever split?

 FirstEnergy's shares were split on a 1:3 basis on 3 April 2003.
-So if you had owned 3 shares the day before before the split, the next day you'd have owned 1 share.
+So if you had owned 3 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your FirstEnergy shares – just the quantity.
 However, indirectly, the new 200% higher share price could have impacted the market appetite for FirstEnergy shares which in turn could have impacted FirstEnergy's share price.

 FirstEnergy share price volatility

-Over the last 12 months, FirstEnergy's shares have ranged in value from as little as US$25.5839 up to US$40.3032.
+Over the last 12 months, FirstEnergy's shares have ranged in value from as little as US$28.9553 up to US$42.03.
 A popular way to gauge a stock's volatility is its "beta".

-Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while FirstEnergy's is 0.2283.
+Beta measures a share's volatility in relation to the market.
+The market (NYSE average) beta is 1, while FirstEnergy's is 0.3583.
 This would suggest that FirstEnergy's shares are less volatile than average (for this exchange).